HL7/smart-app-launch/input/pages/conformance.md

 ##### Patient Access for Standalone Apps
 1. `launch-standalone`
-1. At least one of `client-public` or `client-confidential-symmetric`
+1. At least one of `client-public` or `client-confidential-symmetric`; and MAY support `client-confidential-asymmetric`
 1. `context-standalone-patient`
 1. `permission-patient`

 #####  Patient Access for EHR Launch (i.e. from Portal)
 1. `launch-ehr`
-1. At least one of `client-public` or `client-confidential-symmetric`
+1. At least one of `client-public` or `client-confidential-symmetric`; and MAY support `client-confidential-asymmetric`
 1. `context-ehr-patient`
 1. `permission-patient`

 #####  Clinician Access for Standalone
 1. `launch-standalone`
-1. At least one of `client-public` or `client-confidential-symmetric`
+1. At least one of `client-public` or `client-confidential-symmetric`; and MAY support `client-confidential-asymmetric`
 1. `permission-user`
 1. `permission-patient`

 #####  Clinician Access for EHR Launch
 1. `launch-ehr`
-1. At least one of `client-public` or `client-confidential-symmetric`
+1. At least one of `client-public` or `client-confidential-symmetric`; and MAY support `client-confidential-asymmetric`
 1. `context-ehr-patient` support
 1. `context-ehr-encounter` support
 1. `permission-user`